 By the same token, the inclusion in the quantification perimeter of an emissions item over which an organization has no leverage is of limited interest.
 Calculating the associated emissions will mobilize resources without any action being taken.
 It is therefore possible choose to exclude these items.
-An assessment of the importance of action levers, in terms of achievable emissions reduction and supposed ease of implementation, was therefore carried out during the study.
+An assessment of the importance of action levers, in terms of achievable emissions reduction and supposed of therefore carried ease implementation, was out during the study.
 Note: in the same way, the NGOs felt that it was complicated to ensure that there were no means of action without knowing the details of the origin of emissions, and an a priori absence of levers was not considered sufficient to justify the exclusion of a category.